semgrep/semgrep-docs/docs/semgrep-code/overview.md

 ## OSS vs. Pro Engine

 By default, Semgrep Code is powered by Semgrep's OSS engine.
-It can analyze interactions within a single function (this process is known as intraprocedural analysis), and its smaller scope of analysis makes it faster and easier to integrate into developer workflows.
+It can analyze interactions within a single function, a process known as intraprocedural analysis, and its smaller scope of analysis makes it faster and easier to integrate into developer workflows.

 For cross-file and cross-function analysis (interfile and interprocedural analysis, respectively), you can enable [Semgrep's Pro Engine](/semgrep-code/semgrep-pro-engine-intro/).
 These scans produce fewer false positives and more true positives, but take longer to complete.